CristieNordic/nextcloud-openshift/README.md

-# Nextcloud for OpenShift 4.x with Cloudian HyperStor
+# Nextcloud for OpenShift 4.x with Cloudian HyperStore

-This repository contains an OpenShift 4 template to easily deploy Nextcloud with MariaDB on OpenShift  using Cloudian HyperStor S3 Storage.
+This repository contains an OpenShift 4 template to easily deploy Nextcloud with MariaDB on OpenShift  using Cloudian HyperStore S3 Storage.

 ## Installation